PeterWong327/study-guide-notes/web-architecture.md

   - Benefits: UDP contains smaller packet sizes (header: 8 bytes compared to 20 bytes), does not need to create a connection to send out data, and has more control over when data is sent out.
 So data can be sent faster.
   - Shortcomings: UDP has primitive error detection.
 It will not try to recover from a data corruption.
 It also does not compensate for lost packets.
 It does not guarantee packets arrive in order.
 It does not have congestion control, so a busy network will not stop UDP from sending packets still.

+-  What are the common HTTP methods?
+When are they used, and what do they accomplish?
+(This is a big one)
+  - GET:
+  - POST:
+  - PUT:
+  - DELETE: